nutanixdev/python-api-lab-devmktg/contents/javascript.rst

 The JavaScript Function
 .......................

 The `ajax` view is a key part of our application.
-It gets used via various JavsScript functions, stored in `lab/static/js/ntnx.js` file.
+It gets used via various JavsScript functions, stored in the `lab/static/js/ntnx.js` file.
 When the user enters their Prism Central IP address and credentials then hits the 'Go!' button, JavaScript makes various calls to the Nutanix Prism Central v3 REST APIs (plus one other that we'll talk about shortly).
 These calls are handled via `AJAX <https://en.wikipedia.org/wiki/Ajax_(programming)>`_ so the user's browser doesn't get refreshed every time.

 So that we're following a very well-known principle known as DRY (don't repeat yourself), almost all requests to the Nutanix Prism Central v3 REST APIs in our app are handled via a single function named **pcListEntities**.
 This function accepts a number of parameters, the most important of which is the **entity** parameter.
 By altering the **entity** parameter, we can instruct the Prism Central v3 REST APIs to return a list of entities of that type.
 For example, can pass "vm", "cluster" (etc).